RAF Kirmington

 Royal Air Force Kirmington or more simply RAF Kirmington is a former Royal Air Force satellite station located 6.2 mi north east of Brigg, Lincolnshire and 11 mi south west of Grimsby, Lincolnshire, England.

+In 1970, the airfield was redeveloped as the civilian Humberside Airport.

 History

 Second World War

 It took its name from the village of Kirmington nearby; the most notable squadron posted there was No. 166 Squadron RAF and a memorial plaque to the members of that unit is in the parish church.